-Smashed potatoes are easy peasy to make with nothing more than pantry staples of potatoes, oil, and salt.
-And the result?
+Smashed potatoes are easy peasy to make with pantry staples of potatoes, oil, and salt.
+Nothing more.
+The result?
 Kid friendly.
 Adult approved.
 Gluten free.
 Dairy-free.
 Vegan.
-Awesome for entertaining.
-And even awesomer for when you want to stand at the stove and inhale carbs straight from the baking sheet.
+And awesome entertaining fare.

 Smashed potatoes are something of a sleeper cult classic.
 Rightfully so.
 They’re like a happy marriage of French fries and home fries that are maddeningly crisp at the edges and blissfully creamy in the center.
 They’re as easy and addictive as can be.
 Simply boil new potatoes, drain them, smash them, and then douse them with fat and roast until maddeningly crisp at the edges and blissfully creamy in the center.
 Bet you can’t stop at just one.
 Originally published May 3, 2017.–Renee Schettler Rossi

 - Quick Glance

 - Kosher salt

 - 2 pounds small red, yellow, or purple potatoes (1 to 2 inches long and 2 to 3 inches in diameter)

 - 1. Bring a large pot of salted water to a boil over high heat.
 Add the potatoes and boil until fork-tender, 10 to 15 minutes.
 Drain the potatoes and let them cool for at least 10 minutes.
 (You can also place the boiled potatoes in the fridge for 24 to 48 hours.)

 - 2. Preheat the oven to 450°F (230°C).
 Brush 2 rimmed baking sheets with 1 tablespoon olive oil each.